malynkz/JS-pendulum-simulation/README.md

 HTML page that simulates the motion of a simple pendulum based on the work done by Piskunov in his "Differential and Integral Calculus Vol II".
 All the math used for this project is accessible by clicking on the
-"Documentation" button in the home page.
+"Documentation" button in the home page, or in the docs folder available above.

 The simulation can be used in two modes:
 ## Simple analytic pendulum
 This pendulum's motion is given by the equation found by Piskunov.
 The user can control the length and the angle of release of the pendulum.
 Function and period visualization is also possible.